Understanding Hyperglycemia vs. Hypoglycemia and How to Recognize the Differences

 - Headaches

-Why Hypoglycemia Occurs in People without Diabetes
+Causes in People Without Diabetes

-Yes, people without diabetes can experience hypoglycemia in two different instances.
+People without diabetes can experience hypoglycemia in two different instances.

 The second is fasting hypoglycemia.
 This occurs when you are refraining from eating or when you’re sleeping.
 Several factors can cause this, including some medications like Beta-blockers or some antibiotics, excess alcohol, hypocortisolism, hypothyroidism, pregnancy, menopause, pancreatic tumors, and anorexia.